gdbroman/broman.blog/_posts/2020-04-09-why-i-deleted-my-linkedin.md

 But I don't think so.

-## I thought LinkedIn was different.
-Boy, was I wrong.
+## I Thought LinkedIn Was Different.
+Boy, Was I Wrong.

 It all started with Facebook.